Green senator Garvey apologises after insulting party deputy leader in group texts

 After Mr Ryan's win, in which he pipped Ms Martin to the post by 48 votes, Ms Garvey wrote to the group: "She tried to bring him down and failed.
 Fuck her a win is a win.
 Well done everyone," in a message seen by the Irish Examiner.

-A number of sources have confirmed Ms Garvey accused Mr McEvansonya of being a "Sinn Féin front" and accused him of bias against Mr Ryan.
+A number of sources have confirmed Ms Garvey accused Mr McEvansoneya of being a "Sinn Féin front" and accused him of bias against Mr Ryan.

 A source with knowledge of the incident said Ms Garvey was "belligerent", and left after she was asked if she "believed" in the party.